atinux/nuxt-bcrypt-edge/README.md

 ## Features

-- Hash a password with bcrypt-edge
+- Hash & verify a password with bcrypt-edge
-- Verify a password with bcrypt-edge
+- Also works with Scrypt (no dependency needed)
 - Server-Side rendering on Cloudflare Workers

 ## Setup